hawkinsw/CPPTimes/booleans.md

 > Note: Remember that in C++ we use _operators_ to specify an operation to perform.

 So far we have learned that variables with the type `bool` can only hold the values `true` and `false`.
-We also know that we have operations that combine two Booleans and get another.
-But, how do we get a Boolean value in the first place?
+We also know that we have operations that combine two values with Boolean type and get another.
+But, how do we get a value with a Boolean type in the first place?

 The answer: _relational_ and _equality_ operators!
 An expression composed of operands and a relational or equality operator has a value (just like all expressions!).
 And, like every value in C++, it has a type!
 The value can be either `true` or `false` and the type is `bool`.
 I am sure that you aren't surprised!